rabbitmq/rabbitmq-website/site/queues.md

 ## <a id="durability" class="anchor" href="#durability">Durability</a>

 Queues can be durable or transient.
-Metadata of a durable queue is stored on disk, while metadata of a transient wueue is stored in memory when possible.
+Metadata of a durable queue is stored on disk, while metadata of a transient queue is stored in memory when possible.
 The same distinction is made for [messages at publishing time](/publishers.html#message-properties) in some protocols, e.g. AMQP 0-9-1 and MQTT.